Q42/openapi-typescript-validator/README.md

 # openapi-typescript-validator
-Generate typescript with ajv validation based on openapi schemas
+Generate typescript with `ajv >= 8.0.0` validation based on openapi schemas

 - [What does this do?](#what-does-this-do)
 - [Getting started](#getting-started)